Volume Leveling automatically adjusts the playback volume in order to maintain a consistent level regardless of the source material.

 You can see exactly what is happening using Signal Path

 If a positive gain adjustment would cause some part of a track to clip, the gain adjustment is modified to avoid clipping.
 This reasoning uses the "true peak" value captured during audio analysis.
 This is fairly rare, since positive gain adjustments are uncommon.
+In accordance with industry standards,

 Viewing Volume Leveling Information